elwiderman/shadystuffs/wp-content/themes/wp-framework/README.md

 1. Clone the repo to the `./wp-content/themes/`.
 The dev theme directory is called `wp-framework`.
 2. Go to `wp-framework/config/local.js`.
 Update the values for `host` and `proxy` in the json.
 3. Open the terminal and browse to the theme directory to run the task commands.
 Install the dependencies listed in `package.json` by running `npm ci`.
 Once all the dependencies are installed run `npm run build` to create an initial build of the theme.
-This would create a new directory under the `themes` directory called `jtlb-theme` if everything goes well.
+This would create a new directory under the `themes` directory called `shady-theme` if everything goes well.
 4. Login to the wordpress admin and go to `Appearances > Themes`.
-Activate the `Aguadulce Wp Theme` and follow steps as mentioned in the admin.
+Activate the `shadystuffs Wp Theme` and follow steps as mentioned in the admin.
 5. To run the website in the dev mode with hot reload of the css and javascript run `npm run start` from inside the `wp-framework`.
 6. Move the `.gitignore` file to the root of the wordpress installation and remove git from the theme directory to have the entire wordpress installation under version control.